 Dr. G. (George) Lavidas

 His primary focus is the development of technologies through interdisciplinary methodologies that accelerate the energy transition.
-His research interests are renewable energy generation, ocean modelling, resource assessments, wind & ocean energies, wave farm arrays, extreme waves, coastal protection, wave statistics, and Climate Change studies.
+Within his research interests are renewable energy generation, ocean modelling, resource assessments, wind & ocean energies, wave farm arrays, extreme waves, coastal protection, wave statistics, and Climate Change studies.

 George Lavidas has received multiple awards: his project WAVREP received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 787344.
-He was granted a 4 year (PhD) scholarship from the Engineering and Physical Sciences Research Council (EPSRC).
+He was granted a 4-year (PhD) scholarship from the Engineering and Physical Sciences Research Council (EPSRC).
 In 2018 he received the "Promising Researcher" travel grant to Saga University in Japan.
 Throughout 2018-2020 George was awarded the Outstanding Contribution in Reviewing by Renewable Energy.

 More detail information on his research can be found in: